swiftlang/swift/docs/ErrorHandling.md

 }
 ```

-There\'s no need for a more complex logical operator than disjunction
+There's no need for a more complex logical operator than disjunction
 for normal higher-order stuff.

 This feature is highly desired (e.g. it would allow many otherwise